temmyscope/fpl/README.md

  - I'm using the screen-model-components folder structure (no screen folder in this case in order to maintain code simplicity)

  - No Redux

+## On a Second Look

+- The simulateClick function in the "test" should have been called simulateSelect